jheiss/chbs/README.md

 * gutenberg: The most common words from Project Gutenberg, gives your passwords a bit more of an old-timey feel.
+* babynames: The top 1000 boy and girl names from the US Social Security Administration.
 * coca: The top 5000 words from the [Corpus of Contemporary American English](http://www.wordfrequency.info/)